JamesDarby345/Volumetric_Instance_to_Mesh/README.md

 0. Change the paths in the scripts to point to the 3d volumetric instance nrrd file folder, the expected name is zyx_mask.nrrd as on the download server, within the zyx folder names. <br> Ex: 02000_02000_02000/02000_02000_02000_mask.nrrd
 1. Run filter_and_reassign_labels.py to filter out small objects and reassign labels in the nrrd files,which will make running the next scripts faster.
-2. Run a instance to midline volume conversion script, differences, pros and cons of each method are commented in the script and explained below.
+2. Run a instance to midline volume conversion script, differences, pros and cons of each method are commented in the script and explained below.<br>
+Update: Use fb_avg_3dinstance_to_midline_volume.py, it is the fastest and produces the best results now.
+By masking out voxels that left the original label followed by delauney2d, its downsides were negated.
 3. Run the midline_to_obj.py file to convert the midline volume to .obj files.

 If you want to visualise the data after any of these steps, I recommend dragging it into Napari, or into 3D Slicer (hit the crosshair icon to center the view on the data in slicer).